We provide you with an Android demo app to showcase 3 pipelines: fiducial and natural image marker-based pipelines and a SLAM.

 .

-If you haven’t build or download modules and dependencies for Android, execute ./plugin/unity/SolARUnityPlugin/Install.bat
+If you haven’t built or downloaded modules and dependencies for Android, execute ./plugin/unity/SolARUnityPlugin/Install.bat

 .